 Students entering their first year at UC Davis, including transfers, and are enrolled as a chemistry major are eligible to apply.
 Priority will be given to underrepresented minorities in chemistry.

 Please keep a lookout for emails regarding mentor and mentee applications!
-If you have further questions on the program, please contact Program Coordinator Lucy Luong at firstname.lastname@example.org.
+If you have further questions about our program, please contact either one of our Program Coordinators, Nathan Yoshino (firstname.lastname@example.org) or Hannah Brinkman (email@example.com).
+Also, check us out on Instagram!